aws/aperf/README.md

 To visualize the data using `aperf-visualizer` download the directory created by `aperf-collector` and load the data with `aperf-visualizer`.

-**WARNING**
+**KNOWN LIMITATION**

-The default configuration of 10ms for `/sys/devices/cpu/perf_event_mux_interval_ms ` is known to cause serious performance overhead for systems with large core counts.
+The default configuration of 10ms for `/sys/devices/cpu/perf_event_mux_interval_ms` is known to cause serious performance overhead for systems with large core counts.
 We recommend setting this value to 100ms by doing the following:

 ```
 echo 100 | sudo tee /sys/devices/cpu/perf_event_mux_interval_ms